MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Multi-Fidelity Thermal Modeling

 \subsubsection{Heatsink Abstracted Model}

-FEM simulations that involve a heatsink must model the convective heat transfer from the heatsink to the atmosphere using fluid models~\cite{chipletThermalModel}.
-However, modeling fluid dramatically increases the setup and simulation time.
-Additionally, the geometry must be modified for every heatsink configuration, further increasing the time needed for design iteration.
+FEM simulations that involve a heatsink must model the convective heat transfer from the system to the atmosphere using fluid models~\cite{chipletThermalModel}.
+However, modeling the fluid dynamics dramatically increases the setup and runtime of FEM simulations.
+Additionally, the geometry must be modified for every different heatsink configuration, further increasing the time needed for design iteration.
 Due to their complexity, high-performance cooling methods, such as liquid cooling, are also difficult to model in FEM-based simulations.

-MFIT removes the need to model the heatsink by abstracting the cooling solution to a single HTC.
-We then apply this coefficient to the top of the lid where a heatsink would typically sit.
-Modeling a heatsink as an HTC is an active area of research that has been studied for many different cooling solutions \cite{khan2008cylindricalPinHeatsink, narasimhan2002heatsinkModels}.
+In MFIT, we remove the need to model the heatsink by abstracting the cooling solution to a single HTC.
+This coefficient is applied to the top of the lid where a heatsink is typically attached.
+Modeling a heatsink as a HTC is a common practice for many different cooling solutions \cite{khan2008cylindricalPinHeatsink, narasimhan2002heatsinkModels}.
 This approach allows for a great deal of flexibility in FEM modeling.
-Instead of completing the time-consuming pipeline in Figure \ref{fig:ansys_pipeline_flowchart}, the HTC can be modified to test the behavior of different cooling solutions.
+Instead of completing the time-consuming pipeline in \rev{Fig.}~\ref{fig:ansys_pipeline_flowchart}, the HTC can be easily modified to test the behavior of different cooling solutions.

-MFIT, assumes an active air-cooled heatsink.
+The experiments demonstrated in this work assume an active air-cooled heatsink.
 The value of the HTC of an air-cooled heatsink is determined by:

 where $A_t$ is the total area of the heatsink, $A_f$ is the fin area, $N$ is the number of fins, $\eta_f$ is the fin efficiency, and $L$ and $W$ are the length and width of the base plate.
-While the average convective HTC ($h_{avg}$) can be calculated using the Nusselt number~\cite{bergman2011heatTransfer}.
+The average convective HTC ($h_{avg}$) can be calculated using the Nusselt number~\cite{bergman2011heatTransfer}.
 We select values consistent with a basic copper heatsink with forced airflow provided by a typical commercial computer fan.

-The parameters can be easily tuned to reflect different cooling solutions.
-Applying this method accelerates the simulation process substantially.
+While an active air-cooled heatsink is assumed in this work, similar equations to Equation~\ref{eq:heatsink_convection_coef} for liquid cooling exist~\cite{bergman2011heatTransfer}.
+If the system designer chose to use liquid cooling for the simulation, a new HTC would be calculated and applied in place of the air cooling HTC described previously.